-We recognize the significance of experiences in early childhood for an individual’s later development and use age appropriate approaches for teaching.
-Our curriculum is based on the ideas of Austrian philosopher and scientist Rudolf Steiner whose insights into the developing consciousness of the human being have now been verified by modern neuro-physiological studies.
+We recognize the significance of experiences in early childhood for an individual’s later development, and we use age-appropriate approaches for teaching.
+Our curriculum is based on the ideas of Austrian philosopher and scientist Rudolf Steiner whose insights into the developing consciousness of the human being have now been verified by modern neurophysiological studies.
 Researchers such as Jane Healy, David Elkind and Joseph Chilton Pearce, among others, have written extensively on the importance of play for the healthy and holistic development of children.

 Power of Play

 We view play as the serious work of childhood, and learning by doing provides the foundation for active imagination, problem solving and creative thinking.
 Our program is experiential, based on the conviction that academic instruction is best postponed until grade school.
 We build the foundation for cognitive learning through a variety of play and work activities.

 Journey Through the Seasons

 Journeying with the children through the seasons of the year, through festivals, gardening and craft activities, we bring a sense of wonder and reverence for nature.
 Through cooperative and careful work indoors and outdoors we encourage respect for both the environment and one another.

 Concentration, small muscle development and hand-eye coordination are all essential to reading and writing.
 Activities that promote these skills include baking, braiding, finger crocheting, sewing, modeling with beeswax, crayoning, watercolor painting and others.